navelpluisje/figma-complex-export/howto.md

 ### Install

-- In your favorite browser visit: [Slider Creator](https://www.figma.com/community/plugin/1275561670400781749/Slider-Creator)
+- In your favorite browser visit: [Complex export](https://www.figma.com/community/plugin/1047239044692043427/Complex-Export)
-- Or, search in your App for `Slider Creator` in the Community area
+- Or, search in your App for `Complex Export` in the Community area
 - Click the install button

 Congrats, that's step 1.